 10. How do I get started with an AI flashcard app today?

 Getting started with an AI flashcard app takes less than 5 minutes.
-Download the app, upload your first study material (a PDF, photo, or even just paste text), and let the AI generate your initial deck.
+Download the app, upload your first study material (a PDF or photo, or simply paste in text), and let the AI generate your initial deck.
 Review the generated cards to familiarize yourself with the format, then commit to daily 10-15 minute review sessions.
 The algorithm needs about 3-5 days of data to calibrate to your individual learning patterns.
 Within two weeks, you'll see measurable improvement in retention.
-Start with Memly's free tier to experience AI flashcard learning with zero risk.
+Start with Memly's Trial to experience AI flashcard learning with zero risk.

 Final Verdict: The AI Flashcard App Is the Future of Efficient Learning

-For power users who want maximum customization, Anki with the FSRS plugin remains a formidable option -- provided you're willing to invest the setup time.
+For power users who want maximum customization, Anki with FSRS enabled remains a formidable option -- provided you're willing to invest the setup time.
 For students who prioritize group learning, Quizlet offers the best collaborative features.

 Ready to experience the most advanced AI flashcard app available?
-Start with Memly's free tier -- upload any study material and get AI-generated flashcards with FSRS 6.0 scheduling in under 2 minutes.
-No credit card required.
+Start with Memly's Trial -- upload some study material and try AI-generated flashcards with FSRS 6.0 scheduling in under 2 minutes.
+No payment method required.